 The sōgō shōsha basically evolved into super suppliers, wholesalers and distributors, particularly to upstream and mid-stream Japanese manufacturers during this time.

-By Japan Times
+By Patrick Ryan, The Japan Times